-A record of all children who get to this stage is to be kept each day and passed to the Inclusion Manager for monitoring.
-Persistent low level disruption is a cause for concern as it interferes with the learning of others and the flow of the lesson.
-A decision will be made by senior leaders, in conjunction with the Inclusion Manager and class teacher, about placing the child on a Behaviour Tracker should they be regularly receiving amber warnings over time.
+A record of all children who get to this stage is to be kept each day.
+Persistent low-level disruption is a cause for concern as it interferes with the learning of others and the flow of the lesson.
+A decision will be made by senior leaders, in conjunction with the class teacher, about placing the child on a Behaviour Tracker should they be regularly receiving amber warnings over time.
 Parents will be informed if their child is placed on a Behaviour Tracker.

-At red traffic light - there are three stages to the red traffic light: A, B and C. Children who get to Time Out A will miss 10 minutes of Golden Time.
-Children who get to Time Out B will miss 20 minutes of Golden Time.
-Time Out C means no Golden Time that week.
+At red traffic light - there are three stages to the red traffic light: A, B and C.